bneron/Bio-DAMNED/README.md

 It is based on ansible.

-It is able to download a bank or genome, uncompress it if necessary and creates indexes for a panel of bioinformatics tools like blast+, golden, bowtie2, bwa, ...
+It is able to download a bank or genome, uncompress it if necessary and creates indexes for a panel of bioinformatics tools like blast+, golden, bowtie2, bwa, ... .
-The systems can be easily extend to new kind of indexes or source of data.
+The system can be easily extend to new kind of indexes or source of data.

 # Requirements